 In this view, RNA came first.
 RNA is a DNA-like molecule that performs some functions of DNA and some proteins.
 The article I linked to rebuts it pretty soundly.

-His metabolism-first hypothesis is similar to Biochemical Predestination, and suffers from the same flaw: self-organizing systems don’t ever more complex, they follow certain patterns that come naturally from the laws of physics and the force/phenomenon that creates them.
+His metabolism-first hypothesis is similar to Biochemical Predestination and suffers from the same flaw: self-organizing systems don’t become ever more complex.
+They instead follow certain patterns that come naturally from the laws of physics and the force/phenomenon that creates them.
 In the case of biochemical predestination, Kenyon and Steinman argued that self-organizing systems would evolve pretty much without limit.
 In the case of metabolism-first, Brisendine argues that positive feedback loops can and did become ever more complex essentially without limit.